+Quizzes - 15%

-- Quizzes 15% - 12 brief weekly quizzes to assess reading comprehension, to be completed on OWL Brightspace before our Thursday discussion session.
-Top 10 marks counted at 1.5% each. - Brief OWL Activities 7.5% - 12 very brief exercises that will engage you with the weekly topic in a non-graded format.
-You will earn 0.75% (three quarters of a point) towards your final grade for each exercise you complete, up to 10 of them. - Discussion Participation 17.5% - More information will be available at the start of the course about how the weekly onehour discussion of the readings will operate.
+12 brief weekly quizzes to assess reading comprehension, to be completed on OWL Brightspace before our Thursday discussion session.
+Top 10 marks counted at 1.5% each.

+Brief OWL Activities - 7.5%

+12 very brief exercises that will engage you with the weekly topic in a non-graded format.
+You will earn 0.75% (three quarters of a point) towards your final grade for each exercise you complete, up to 10 of them.

+Discussion Participation - 17.5%

+More information will be available at the start of the course about how the weekly one-hour discussion of the readings will operate.

-Writing Assignments - 60% of your final grade
+Writing Assignments (two short essays and one final take-home exam) - 60% of your final grade